autofuzz2020/AutoFuzz/README.md

 # ADFuzz

 The current repo is not actively maintained.
 Instead, we have moved all the content of AutoFuzz along with new updates to <https://github.com/AIasd/ADFuzz>.
 Please open issues there or email us for questions/help.
-Thank yoU!
+Thank you!

 ## Introduction
 This repo consists of demos and code accompanying the paper "Neural Network Guided Evolutionary Fuzzing for Finding Traffic Violations of Autonomous Vehicles".